-When primary teachers recommend retention and parents choose to place their child in the next grade, a "Refusal to Retain Contract" must be signed to allow advancement into the next grade.
+When primary teachers recommend retention, yet parents elect to advance their child to the next grade, a "Refusal to Retain Contract" must be signed.
 Parents may choose to sign a "Refusal to Retain Contract" only once.
-If the child cannot meet satisfactory progress after the school provides academic interventions or does not comply fully to his/her Service Plan, the parents will be asked to withdraw the child and relocate to a school that can meet the child's educational needs.
+If the child cannot meet satisfactory progress after the school provides academic interventions, or does not comply fully to their Service Plan, the parents will be asked to withdraw the child and relocate to a school that can meet the child's educational needs.
 (Please refer to the "Refusal To Retain Contract" for further clarification).
-When a child in Second through Eighth Grade needs to be retained, we encourage the child to attend another school and not repeat a grade at SMS.
+Should retainment be needed for a student in grade 3 through grade 8, we encourage that child to transfer to another school and not repeat the grade at St. Mary Catholic School.

-Many times retention has been profitable for a primary child who is immature and unable to handle the work.
-This is difficult for some parents (especially Preschool and Kindergarten parents) to understand, and many times they do not want to cooperate with this suggestion.
-It has been necessary for us to form a policy stating that if the principal, teacher, SMILES coordinator (when he/she has been involved), and psychologist have decided a child should be retained, the child will be retained if he/she remains at SMS.
+Many times retention has been beneficial for a primary child who is immature and unable to handle the work.
+The principal, teacher, psychologist, and SMILES coordinator all are vital in determining if retention is necessary.
+Often parents struggle to understand and choose not to cooperate with the suggestion of retention.
+A policy has been adopted should this be the case.
 The parents will be consulted and informed of this decision.
-If a child attends SMS Preschool and is not recommended for our Kindergarten by our evaluation team, they may repeat Preschool at SMS.
-If the parent intends on placing the child in another school for Kindergarten and returning to SMS for the First Grade, admission will not be granted.
+Any St. Mary preschool student not recommended to proceed to kindergarten by our evaluation team, may repeat preschool at St. Mary School.
+If the parent intends on placing the child in another school for kindergarten and returning to St. Mary Catholic School for the first grade, admission will not be granted.

-Retention for Grade Three through Grade Eight
+Retention for Grade 3 through Grade 8

 The final decision to retain the child will be made by the principal after consultation with the teacher and parents of the child.
-A child should be retained only if it is presumed he/she will profit by it.
+A child should be retained only if it is presumed beneficial for the child.

-Note: According to the philosophy of St. Mary Catholic School, retention is not recommended in Grades 3 through 8.
+Note: According to the philosophy of St. Mary Catholic School, retention is not recommended for students in grade 3 through grade 8.
 Retention may be considered for the following reasons:

 - 1. Failure in 3 or more major subjects.
-The Major subjects are Language Arts, Mathematics, Social Studies and Science.
-Failure in an individual subject is defined as receiving a grade of F for more than two quarters.
+The major subjects are Language Arts, Mathematics, Social Studies and Science.
+Failure in an individual subject is defined as receiving an "F" grade for more than two quarters.
 Daily work should consistently show failing marks. - 2.
 Failure to master the fundamental skills of reading in the primary grades. - 3.
-Retention for other good and sufficient reasons such as immaturity.
+Retention for other sufficient and noteable reasons, such as immaturity.

-Absence in itself is not acceptable cause for retention if the child can make up the work that has been missed.
+Absence in itself is not an acceptable cause for retention if the child can make up the missed work.
 The principal has the right to determine the number of days a student may be absent before retention is advised.
-This is done on an individual basis after consultation with the student, parents, and all pertinent staff taking into consideration the needs and abilities of the student in continuing the learning process while absent from the school setting.
-Reference should be made to the most recent truancy law in Ohio regarding chronic truancy.
+This is done on an individual basis.
+The student's needs, abilities, and aptitudes are all taken into consideration.
+Reference should be made to the most recent truancy law, in Ohio, regarding chronic truancy.